So I sat and waited, waited and sat, and read the news, turning as always to the financial pages first.

-"There are lies, damn lies, and statistics," says a character actor who looks a bit like Edmund O'Brien but is not dressed like a grown-up.
-Meanwhile, everyone else on the beach is naked when the tide goes out, as Warren Buffett, the oracle of Omaha, is fond of saying with a twinkle in his eye.
+"There are lies, damn lies, and statistics," says a characer actor who looks a bit like Edmund O'Brien but is not dressed like a grown-up .
+Meanwhile, everyone else on the beach is naked as the tide goes out, as Warren Buffett, the oracle of Omaha, is fond of saying with a twinkle in his eye.

 A man with two first names gets on television thumping the table demanding that Congress apologize to Apple.

 My friend Maggie, a Henry James fanatic whom I knew in graduate school, phoned today and casually mentioned her new novel in progress about a modern-day Adam and Eve named Elbert Renwick and Eureka Janeway, two ordinary kids in the vast middle America of fading memory, who were high-school sweethearts but drifted apart, married others, raised families, lived on opposite coasts, got divorced, got promoted, read Rilke, changed their lives, met at a class reunion and now they are living together, making their own beer, growing their own high-octane pot.
 The two are known by their nicknames, Butch and Jane.
 They dress provocatively.
 They have experimented.
 They have strong opinions on sports teams, national politics, abortion, the Middle East, the twenty-first century, the 1960s as a decade, drugs, and music.
-But I bet I can teach them a thing or two about the death cross and its significance, whether symbolic, semantic, or poetic -- as a financial markets indicator, on the one hand; on the other hand, as a magnificent figure for the religious impulse, which is always threatening to make a ghostly comeback.
+But I bet I can teach them a thing or two about the death cross and its significance, whether symbolic, semantic, or poetic.
+It is a financial markets indicator, on the one hand, On the other hand, it is a magnificent figure for the religious impulse, which is always threatening to make a ghostly comeback.

 "Was there a question?" -- DL